As government shutdown looms, Trump says showdown over spending is 'not looking good'

 "Not looking good for our great Military or Safety & Security on the very dangerous Southern Border," President Trump tweeted Friday night.
 "Dems want a Shutdown in order to help diminish the great success of the Tax Cuts, and what they are doing for our booming economy."

-Negotiations, however, are continuing, with Senate Majority Leader Mitch McConnell, R-Ky., Senate Minority Leader Chuck Schumer, D-N.Y., and House Speaker Paul Ryan, R-Wis. still working to pass a resolution to keep the government open, White House sources said.
+Negotiations, however, were continuing through the evening, with Senate Majority Leader Mitch McConnell, R-Ky., Senate Minority Leader Chuck Schumer, D-N.Y., and House Speaker Paul Ryan, R-Wis. still working to pass a resolution to keep the government open, White House sources said.

 McConnell set a 10 p.m.
 ET vote to break a filibuster on the House-passed continuing resolution (CR) to avoid a shutdown.